 TANNI GREY-THOMPSON (1969-)

 She overcame spina bifida to win 11 Golds at four Paralympics and six London Marathons.
-Laden with awards, Tanni never puts the handbrake on: she’s heavily involved in sports-quangoland, a regular on Welsh TV and was made a peer in 2010.
+A pillar of the British establishment who openly opposed Scottish independence, Tanni never puts the handbrake on: she’s heavily involved in sports-quangoland, sits on various BBC committees, and has gratefully accepted, one after the other, an MBE, an OBE, a DBE and a peerage.

 JOHN GRIFFITH (1918-2010)